bloom-lang/bud/docs/deploy.md

 ## Examples

 Check out the `examples/deploy` directory in Bud.
 There is a simple token ring example that establishes a ring involving 10 nodes and sends a token around the ring continuously.
-This example can be deployed locally:
+This example can be deployed locally using the fork-based deployer:

-    ruby tokenring-local.rb
+    ruby tokenring-fork.rb

 or on EC2: